⟶ Print pdf

 Section 6.
 Membership Book

-The corporation shall keep a membership book or secure electronic record containing the name and address of each member.
+The Corporation shall keep a membership book or secure electronic record containing the name and address of each member.
 Termination of the membership of any member shall be recorded in the book or electronic record, together with the date of termination of such membership.
-Such book or electronic record shall be kept at the corporation’s principal office or at such other place as the board may determine.
+Such book or electronic record shall be kept at the Corporation’s principal ofice or at such other place as the board may determine.

 Section 9.
 Termination of Membership